rtfisher/summerschool_lectures/README.md

 1. Read the background reading.
 - [Background Reading: "The Fundamental Equations of Hydrodynamics and Ideal Magnetohydrodynamics for Astrophysical Flows"](./hydro_equation_derivation.pdf)

 2. Download and install the FLASH-X open source hydrodynamics code framework using Docker.
+The docker container also installs the Python-based toolkit yt for analysis of the data output by FLASH-X.

-Make sure you have downloaded and installed Docker; the Docker Desktop is recommended for first time users (https://www.docker.com/products/docker-desktop/).
+- Make sure you have downloaded and installed Docker; the Docker Desktop is recommended for first time users (https://www.docker.com/products/docker-desktop/).
 Save the Docker file as "flashx_dockerfile":
   - [Download flashx_dockerfile](https://raw.githubusercontent.com/rtfisher/summerschool_lectures/main/flashx_dockerfile)

 Be sure that the full path of the directory to which you downloaded the file contains no spaces, as this may cause the following process to fail.